emil-muzz/emil-muzz/genai-tricks.md

 :warning: _Due to some creative challenges thanks to HoloISO Immutable, installing the required dependencies and compiling from source while in a chroot jail is worthy of it's own guide that I might add later.
 Binary versions for most platforms are available on the releases page, but may have their own dependencies._

 Recently koboldcpp added support for loading both a text-generation model, and a Stable Diffusion text-to-image model simultaneously.
-At the moment my command-line to load a Mistral 7b model and the Dreamshaper SD model looks something like this:
+At the moment my command-line to load Gemma 7b and Dreamshaper SD looks something like this:

 ``
-python /home/deck/koboldcpp-rocm/koboldcpp.py --threads 3 --blasthreads 3 --usecublas mmq lowvram --gpulayers 29 --blasbatchsize 256 --contextsize 8192 --quiet --model /home/deck/models/mistral-7b-instruct-v0.2.Q5_K_M.gguf --sdconfig /home/deck/models/dreamshaper_8_pruned.safetensors quant
+python /home/deck/koboldcpp-rocm/koboldcpp.py --threads 4 --blasthreads 4 --usecublas mmq lowvram --gpulayers 18 --blasbatchsize 256 --contextsize 8192 --model /home/deck/models/gemma-7b-it.Q4_K_M-v2.gguf --sdconfig /home/deck/models/dreamshaper_8_pruned.safetensors quant
 ``

  ## Models - Under the Hood